MEMESCOEP/Protogen/Devlog/Progress.md

   <summary>10-24-23</summary>
   [*] I'm working on switching the computer vision processor to a jetson nano (from an rpi 4) because it has CUDA (GPU) accelaration.
 I'm hvaing trouble updating the OS (Ubuntu 18.04) and the packages.
 Python 3.6 is too old, and I need the best security I can get.
 The current issue with "sudo apt-get update" and "sudo apt-get upgrade" is that it doesn't want to connect to some package servers, and then dies.
   <br/><br/>
   I've found some instructions on my robotics team's (RoboLions) github that explains how to install Discombobulated88's Xubuntu image (https://github.com/Discombobulated88/Xubuntu-20.04-L4T-32.3.1/releases/download/v1.0/Xubuntu-20.04-l4t-r32.3.1.tar.tbz2), and how to uprade to 22.04.
 Hopefully everything works fine.
+I'm also thinking about armbian 23.8 (https://www.armbian.com/jetson-nano/).
   <br/><br/>
   [*] Removed the imutils requirement, as OpenCV already has a built-in function to resize frames
 </details>